zsteinkamp/m4l-CorrelationModulation/README.md

 This is a Max For Live device that uses a stereo signal's left/right phase correlation as a modulation source to control other parameters.
 It has adjustable smoothing, shift, and scale controls.

 A mono signal has a correlation value of 1.
-A signal at 100% volume in one channel has a correlation value of 0.
+A stereo signal that is perfectly out of phase has a correlation value of 0.
+A , as does a signal at 100% volume in one channel and silence in the other.
 This device allows you to map that correlation value to up to 8 other parameters in your Live Set.

 ### Changelog